Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Hellenisticsculpture takes the naturalism of the body's form and expression to level of hyper-realism where the expression of the sculpture's face and body elicit an emotional response.
-The sculptures are full of pathos and drama and no longer focus on the ideal.

 New compositions and states of mind are explored in Hellenistic sculptures including old age, drunkenness, sleep, agony, and despair.